ChonC/wtbox/README.md

 Teach WebDriver 2.0 best practices in 10 minutes
 ------------------------------------------------

-Our project goal is to show each of the following best practices in 10 minues:
+The project goal is to show each of the following best practices in 10 minues:

-1. PageObject
+1. WebDriver Wait: ImplicitWaits, WebDriverWait, and Ajax wait
-2. Use CSS selector
+2. PageObject
-3. Wait: ImplicitWaits, WebDriverWait, and Ajax wait
+3. Use CSS selector
 4. Behavior Driven testing